diogomoretti/use-reading-time/readme.md

     <div>
       {readingTime} min • {wordsCount} words

-      // You'll need to use `forwardRef` in this case
+      // Depending on the React version, you may need to use forwardRef
       <Post ref={post} />
     </div>
   )